 In this study, the researchers also analyzed the types of activity for which the genes were responsible.

 The team found that the genes with activity that was changing the most were involved in important processes, such as regulating the cell cycle and the immune system.

 In the aging gene set, genes involved in cell division were not as active, whereas, in the cancer gene set, these genes were much more active.

 This is interesting because changes in gene activity during aging and senescence might relate to a decrease in the rate of cell division, known as proliferation; in the cancer dataset, however, the scientists found a shift toward enhanced cell proliferation.

 Genes involved in the immune system are important, too, because another symptom of cancer is inflammation, which is an immune response.

-Given that the immune system plays a role in preventing cancer, compromised immune function with age could allow cancer cells to evade the immune system.
+Given that the immune system plays a role in preventing cancer, compromised immune function with age could allow cancer cells to evade the

 These results demonstrate a highly complex relationship between cancer and aging.

 On the one hand, aging can contribute to the development of cancer, and on the other, some cellular mechanisms involved in aging may also contribute to inhibiting the progression of cancer.